uib/w3.uib.no/doc/model.md

 Studies have a category field that encodes what level of degree they lead to.
 The special category _evu_ marks certain courses as "EVU courses" (Continued education).
 These have special rules for presentation.

+Oddly enough the exchange agreements that the university has with various partners are represented by study nodes of type _exchange_.
+The fields and templates just happened to be similar enough for this to practical.
+Model wise it seems strange to consider exchange agreements some kind of _study_.

 The study nodes are created and kept up to date with integration scripts that obtain information from FS via [fs-pres](fs-pres.html).